Tellusant/docs/eq.md

 ## Special Models

+All conceivable forecasting needs are covered by 5 subsets of the general model.
+This is MECE.

 ### A. Long-term regression without lag effects and timeseries component
 This is useful for strategic forecasting and cross-sectional analyses.
 Works with pooling.
 3-10 years horizon.